vuejs/vuepress/docs/default-theme-config/README.md

   themeConfig: {
     // Assumes GitHub.
 Can also be a full GitLab url.
     repo: 'vuejs/vuepress',
-    // Your docs repo address
+    // Optional, your docs repo address, fallback to repo when it's not given.
     docsRepo: 'vuejs/vuepress',
     // if your docs are not at the root of the repo
     docsDir: 'docs',